 If you’re looking for somewhere to cool off in summer, why not visit one of the Town’s two splash pads?

-The splash pads open for the season near the beginning of June and continue to operate until early September.
+The splash pads open for the season and will continue to operate until September 15 at 8 p.m.
 View our Parks Locator to map the locations.
 The splash pad operating hours are 10 a.m. to 8 p.m. daily.
 Washroom/changeroom facilities are available during splash pad hours.

 Rotary Splash Pad